HJReachability/UTM/README.txt

 ===== Folders =====
 code/ contains code for air highway placement and platooning imulations

-data/ contains pre-computed reachable sets used in simulations

 docs/ contains papers from this project, documentation, and other documents

 references/ contains papers from other authors that we refer to